 Autumn Leaves at the Kyaku-den

 With just a smart phone as a camera, you can’t quite see the beautiful red bridge, but in person the view is truly breathtaking.
-Red bridges have always been synonmous with Japan for me, but it is actually quite rare to see one.
+Red bridges have always been synonymous with Japan for me, but it is actually quite rare to see one.
 If you are in Kawagoe in Autumn, I would recommend paying in to see the gardens and the imperial rooms of the Edo castle at Kitain.
 Visitors from home always enjoy a trip to Kitain, particularly when the leaves have changed color.
 Prime viewing is from the latter half of November to early December.
 However, the leaves start to change color as early as the first or second week of November.
-Also, during that period there is a chrysanthemum festival.
-More on the festival below the bonus content.
+Also, during the first three weeks of November there is also a chrysanthemum festival on the grounds of the temple: